vestrel00/contacts-android/howto/howto-include-only-desired-data.md

 update.contacts(mutableContacts).include(Fields.Email.Address).commit()
 ```

-On the other hand, you may intentionally include only some data and perform updates without on all
+On the other hand, you may intentionally include only some data and perform updates on all data
-data (not just the included ones) to effectively delete all non-included data.
+(not just the included ones) to effectively delete all non-included data.
 This is, currently,
 a feature- not a bug!
 For example, in order to get and set only email addresses and set all other
 data to null (such as phone numbers, name, etc) in the database...